socialyadept/GitCheatSheet/README.md

-# Everything you need to know for Git:
+# Everything you need to know for Git

 I am writing this for not an absolute solution to most of the issues but to help in remembering git commands.
 I am uploading this to gitHub so that I can comeback and check the things for myself later on.